Home iOS Deferred Deep Link Implementation (Swift)

 https://stackoverflow.com/questions/39019352/ios10-sfsafariviewcontroller-not-working-when-alpha-is-set-to-0/39216788

-My approach here is to place a UIView with any height above the UIViewController of the main page, but align the bottom to the top of the main page UIView, then connect an IBOutlet (sharedCookieView) to the Class; in viewDidLoad( ) initialize SFSafariViewController and add its View to sharedCookieView, so it actually displays and loads, but it runs off-screen, and the user can’t see it 🌝.
+My approach here is to place a UIView above the UIViewController of the main page with any height, align it to the bottom of the main UIView, then drag IBOutlet (sharedCookieView) to the Class; in viewDidLoad(), initialize the SFSafariViewController and add its View to sharedCookieView, so it actually displays and loads, just off-screen where the user can’t see 🌝.

 Where should the URL of SFSafariViewController point to?

-Same as the web sharing page, we need to create another page for reading Cookies and place both pages under the same domain to avoid cross-domain Cookie issues.
-The page content will be provided later.
+Similar to sharing a page on the web, we need to create a separate page for reading Cookies, and place both pages under the same domain to avoid cross-domain Cookie issues, the page content will be provided later.

 1